ARM-software/psa-api/doc/crypto/overview/conventions.rst

 Pointer conventions
 ^^^^^^^^^^^^^^^^^^^

 Unless explicitly stated in the documentation of a function, all pointers must be valid pointers to an object of the specified type.

+A parameter is considered a **buffer** if it is a pointer to an object with an application-specified length.
+This will be one of the following types:

+*   A pointer to an array of bytes, with type ``uint8_t *`` or ``const uint8_t *``.
+*   A pointer to a variable-sized structure type.
+    In this API, :code:`const psa_key_production_parameters_t *` is only such type.

-A parameter is considered a **buffer** if it points to an array of bytes.
-A buffer parameter always has the type ``uint8_t *`` or ``const uint8_t *``, and always has an associated parameter indicating the size of the array.
+A buffer parameter always has an associated parameter indicating the size of the array.
 Note that a parameter of type ``void *`` is never considered a buffer.

-All parameters of pointer type must be valid non-null pointers, unless the pointer is to a buffer of length ``0`` or the function’s documentation explicitly describes the behavior when the pointer is null.
+All parameters of pointer type must be valid non-null pointers, unless the pointer is to a buffer of length ``0`` or the function's documentation explicitly describes the behavior when the pointer is null.
 Passing a null pointer as a function parameter in other cases is expected to abort the caller on implementations where this is the normal behavior for a null pointer dereference.

 Pointers to input parameters can be in read-only memory.
 Output parameters must be in writable memory.
 Output parameters that are not buffers must also be readable, and the implementation must be able to write to a non-buffer output parameter and read back the same value, as explained in :secref:`stability-of-parameters`.

 Input buffer sizes
 ^^^^^^^^^^^^^^^^^^

-For input buffers, the parameter convention is:
+For input buffers, the parameter convention for an array of bytes is:

-``const uint8_t *foo``
+``const uint8_t *buf``
     Pointer to the first byte of the data.
     The pointer can be invalid if the buffer size is ``0``.

-``size_t foo_length``
+``size_t buf_length``
     Size of the buffer in bytes.

+The parameter convention for key production parameters is:

+``const psa_key_production_parameters_t *params``
+    Pointer to a key production parameter object.

+``size_t params_data_length``
+    Size of data array, ``params->data``, in bytes.
+    This can be ``0``.

 The interface never uses input-output buffers.